Quick Verdict

 2. The Ordinary Hyaluronic Acid 2% + B5 -- Best Hydration Serum ($9)

 Apply immediately after cleansing to damp skin.
-Three molecular weights of hyaluronic acid deliver moisture to the surface, mid-layer, and deeper skin layers simultaneously.
-Panthenol (B5) enhances barrier function and reduces transepidermal water loss.
-At $9, this is the most cost-effective hydration step available at any price point.
+The formula uses multiple molecular weights of hyaluronic acid to support surface hydration, while panthenol (B5) helps skin feel calmer and more comfortable.
+At $9, this is one of the most cost-effective hydration steps in the category.
 Apply 3-4 drops and press gently into skin -- do not rub.
 Apply moisturizer within 60 seconds while skin is still slightly damp.

-Best for: All dry skin types as the first serum layer before moisturizer.
-Amplifies the effectiveness of every product applied after it.
+Best for: Dry skin types as the first serum layer before moisturizer.
+Helps the rest of the routine feel more cushiony when applied to damp skin.

 Check Price on Amazon